multiversx/mx-docs/docs/developers/tutorials/eth-to-mvx.md

 ## Introduction

 In the last period smart contracts suffered a rapid growth as many blockchains brought on the table better and better ways to develop one.
-In this article we will make a short comparison between writing a smart contract in Ethereum and one in MultiversX, and bring you another perspective from the Ethereum background to what could be an amazing experience of developing in Rust with MultiversX’s framework.
+In this article we will make a short comparison between writing a smart contract in Ethereum and one in MultiversX, and bring you another perspective from the Ethereum background to what could be an amazing experience of developing in Rust with SpaceCraftSDK - MultiversX’s framework.

 [comment]: # (mx-context-auto)